-Serverless360 meets these requirements using a capability called Composite Application Dashboard.
+Serverless360 meets these requirements using a capability called Business Application Dashboard.

-Before getting into Composite Application Dashboard, user need to know what the Composite Application is?
+Before getting into Business Application Dashboard, user need to know what the Composite Application is?

 Serverless360 is One platform to Manage and Monitor Azure Serverless services.
 In a real-time scenario, the integrated cloud applications are not built with a single technology stack, it typically involves at least 3 or 4 different Azure Services.
 Currently, Azure Portal is designed more on vertical technology silos and it’s difficult to visualize and manage such connected solutions.
 Serverless360 is one tool that you can depend to manage and monitor all your distributed Azure Services from one place.

-Composite Application can be the logic container where-in Azure resources from various Azure tenants, subscriptions and regions can be grouped to represent the Business Application.
-Composite Application also serves as the entry point to manage and monitor integrated cloud applications in Serverless360.
+Business Application can be the logic container where-in Azure resources from various Azure tenants, subscriptions and regions can be grouped to represent the Business Application.
+Business Application also serves as the entry point to manage and monitor integrated cloud applications in Serverless360.

-A Composite Application can have multiple dashboards.
+A Business Application can have multiple dashboards.
 Each dashboard consisting of different types of customizable widgets which can be configured and arranged to meet the user need.

 Widgets are the building blocks of the dashboard.
 Users can choose from the available range of widgets to best fit their business scenario.
 Serverless360 supports four types of widgets:

-Multi time series: A multi-time series in an ordered sequence of multiple metrics and resources This is visualized with time in the X-axis and data points of a group of selected metrics or resources in the Y – axis
+Line series : A line series in an ordered sequence of multiple metrics and resources This is visualized with time in the X-axis and data points of a group of selected metrics or resources in the Y – axis